Atmospheric railway: Problems with the slot closure

 During the winter of 1847–1848, the leather flap valve that sealed the traction pipe slot began to give trouble.
 During the cold days of winter, the leather froze hard in frost after saturation in rain.
 This resulted in its failing to seat properly after the passage of a train, allowing air into the pipe and reducing the effectiveness of pumping.
-In the following spring and summer, there was hot and dry weather and the leather valve dried out, with pretty much the same outcome.
+In the following spring and summer there was hot and dry weather, and the leather valve dried out, with a similar outcome.
 Brunel had the leather treated with whale oil in an attempt to maintain flexibility.
-There was said to be a chemical reaction between the tannin in the leather and iron oxide on the pipe.
+There was said to be a chemical reaction between iron oxide on the pipe and the tannin in the leather.
 There were also difficulties with the leather cup seal on the pistons.

 Commentators observe that the South Devon system omitted the iron weather flap that was used on the Dalkey line to cover the flap valve.
-On that line iron plates were turned away immediately ahead of the piston bracket.
+On that line, iron plates were turned away immediately ahead of the piston bracket.
 It is not recorded why this was omitted in South Devon, but at speed that arrangement must have involved considerable mechanical force, and generated environmental noise.

 In May and June, even more serious trouble was experienced when sections of the flap tore away from its fixing, and sections had to be quickly replaced.
 Samuda had a contract with the company to maintain the system, and he advised installation of a weather cover, but this was not adopted.
 This would not have rectified the immediate problem, and complete replacement of the leather flap was required; this was estimated to cost £32,000—a very large sum of money then—and Samuda declined to act.